 If you record an exercise, the daily HR values reflect the elevated heart rate and calorie consumption from your training.
 But keep in mind that the graph and consumption rates are averages.
 If your heart rate peaks at 200 bpm while exercising, the graph does not show that maximum value, but rather the average from the 24 minutes during which you hit that peak rate.

 Before you can see the daily HR widget values, you need to activate daily HR feature.
 You can toggle the feature on or off from the settings under Activity.

 With this feature on, your watch activates the optical heart rate sensor on a regular basis to check your heart rate.
 This slightly increases battery power consumption.

 Once activated, your watch needs 24 minutes before it can start display heart rate information.

-Swipe right or press the lower button to return to the watch face view.
+Swipe right or long press the middle button to return to the watch face view.